TRIBUNE.NET.PH | Making good living in memorial properties

 While this pandemic has generally been a tough and dark time, it’s also a period for taking stock of practical things — personal wealth and investments included.

-Golden Haven is the biggest chain of memorial parks in the Philippines, It was incorporated in 16 November 1982 and has 35 developments in 32 locations nationwide.
+Golden Haven is the biggest chain of memorial parks in the Philippines, It was incorporated on 16 November 1982 and has 35 developments in 32 locations nationwide.
 The company also constructs and runs columbarium facilities, including a 20,000-vault columbarium located beneath the Sanctuario de San Ezekiel Moreno chapel in Las Piñas.
-It became a publicly listed company in 6 March 2018.
+It became a publicly listed company on March 6, 2018.
+Since then, memorial properties is considered to be one of the solid types of investment to add to your portfolio.

 “We noticed that some who have previously invested in a memorial lot and need money because of the financial crisis are selling their plots.
 If they haven’t fully paid their plots they look for buyers who will assume their balance,” Aguilar added.
 “Since the value of a plot in Golden Haven increases every year, with our highest value appreciation reaching as much as 67 percent per annum, they realize that this is indeed a good time to unload.”